Skip to content

 Generic WebhookPOST a structured payload to an incident system, chat relay, or internal service.

-TelegramSend messages through a Telegram bot token and chat ID.
+TelegramSend messages through a Telegram bot token and chat ID, optionally targeting a forum topic.

-For Google Chat or another chat service without a dedicated channel type, use a generic webhook when the receiver can accept Dagu's JSON payload, or point the generic webhook at a small relay that converts the payload into that service's expected format.
+For Google Chat or another service without a dedicated channel type, use a generic webhook and customize its JSON body to match the receiver's payload format.

 Email Delivery